ghpalmer/100-days-of-code/r1-log.md

 **Thoughts:** Worked through part 1 of the project in the course and BOY DID I LEARN THE HARD WAY.
 Spent 3 hours completely doing the project wrong.
 I overthought the instructions and paid the price for it.

 Reflection: My first mistake was overthinking the instructions.
 Once I added the Viewpoint meta tag I thought everything was supposed to become responsive when in fact none of the elements were adjusted to be responsive.
 After that happened I immediately switched my screen to a smaller size and try to fix everything.
 What I should of done was go through each line of CSS and make sure all of my units were set to be responsive and widths were at 100%, and then from there adjusting the size and seeing what happens at smaller viewpoints.

+### Day 31: Aug 23rd, 2020

+**Today's Progress**: Responsive Web Design

+**Thoughts:** Today was lecture heavy.
+Lessons today discussed media queries, viewpoints, a bit on grid and flexbox as well.
+Didn't code at all this morning and I'm itching to learn from my mistakes yesterday.
+I feel pretty confident I can get started with challenges off Frontend Mentor later this week